I did not sign up for this uni experience and I want my money back

 £9,250 to sit in my room all day feels like a bitttt of a scam?

-Being a student in 2020 is shit.
+Being a student right now is shit.
 That’s exactly how it is, it’s thick, gloopy eat-out-to-help-out, maximum tuition fees in a pandemic, shit.
 I wish that I could tell you being a student right now comes with a nice wave of solidarity between all students everywhere against a government who really sees us as nothing but money, but the only solidarity we have at the moment is how utterly disappointing the uni experience is this year.
 The student experience of 2020 is fucking awful.
 I didn’t sign up for Zoom small talk and being locked in a tiny bashed about student dorm, and I want my money back.

 I don’t think anyone needs reminding that we are expected to pay £9,250 for our tuition fees, with most of us loaning an extra couple of K (and when I say couple of K I mean… up to 11k each year that you have to repay, with interest) on maintenance too.
 Here’s a fun game: Go to the ghost town of your university campus, and actually try and work out what you’re paying this amount of money for.
 The ease of access to facilities doesn’t exist anymore, you can’t walk into the library to study or sit in your SU for hours on end, it’s simply not there.
 We’re paying for a quality of teaching that we are not receiving, in a city we don’t need to be at to study it.
 As a third-year, I have one in-person seminar – the rest of it is on Zoom or Microsoft Teams, that I can only attempt to tune into with my rattling student Wi-Fi.
 Imagine buying a car for £9,250 and not being able to drive it – you’d be absolutely fuming.